shontelleQA/qa-end-to-end/01-live-app-testing/OrangeHRM_EmployeeFlow/README.md

 ## 🎯 Scope of Testing

 - User login and logout flows
-- Adding a new employee (basic required fields + optional photo upload)
-- Searching for an employee in the directory
+- Adding a new employee (valid + invalid data)- Searching for an employee in the directory
-- Editing employee details
-- Form validation (error handling on required fields)
+- Employee record validation in admin list
+- Form-level and field-level error handling
 - Field reset/cancel functionality
-- Basic UI feedback (form resets, confirmation messages)
+- Basic cross-browser validation (Chrome + Firefox)

 ---